 Circumstances which may be eligible include an ongoing disability, mental health condition or commitment (such as being a carer).

 When to register

-Possible outcomes include assistance from an academic support worker, assistive technology, or flexible attendance requirements.
+Possible outcomes include a tailored academic adjustment plan (AAP) which may include assistance from an academic support worker, study adjustments, assistive technology, or flexible attendance requirements et al.

 If you are applying for special consideration due to major technical disruptions or failures in an online exam, visit special consideration (technical) for information on supporting documentation and how to apply.